MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ## Enable Online mode (Preview)

-Offline-first is the best mode for the users who operate in no and low network condition.
-Once you have your data, you only work with the data on your local device all the time regardless of the network status.
-However, this mode can prevent users from accessing more data than what is configured to work offline, even when the device is connected to the network.
+Offline-first mode provides the best experience for users in no and low network conditions.
+Once your data is synchronized, you only work with the data on your local device regardless of the network status.
+However, if your offline profile includes filters, you may not be able to access all the data you could online in a browser, even when your device is connected to the network.

-You can enable a toggle that will be visible to the user in the Device status page.
-With the toggle, users can switch temporarily to online mode and access online data as appropriate.
+If it's important for users to access data that is not downloaded to their devices, you can activate the **online mode** toggle that will be visible to users in the Device status page.
+When users use the **online mode** toggle, they can access data that is not synchronized to the local device.
 The toggle can be activated only when the device is connected to a network.

 1. On the command bar, select **Settings**.